elishamutang/calculator/README.md

 1. Prevent users from entering more than one decimal place.
 2. "&" key not coded yet.
+3. Set 0 as default value in calculator.

 Note-to-self: Create a dedicated function for buttons.
 Don't use forEach.
 Remove global variables and localize them.